srajma/xatra/README.md

 ## Quick start

-Xatra (pronounced _kṣatra_), a tool for making historical maps -- the data I have is currently focused on India, but I welcome expansions to the library.
+Xatra (pronounced _kṣatra_), a tool for making historical maps -- the data I have is currently focused on India (including Central and Southeast Asia), but I welcome expansions to the library.
 Installation:

 ```console
 pip install xatra